How to Start an Email: Greetings, Opening Lines, and Examples That Work

 • Thank you for reaching out about [Subject], [Name].

-• Here’s the information you requested on [Subject].
+• Here is the information you requested on [Subject].

 • I appreciate your interest in [Subject].